Learning End-to-End Lossy Image Compression: A Benchmark: Overview of Progress in Recent Years

 Since the pioneering work of Toderici \textit{et al.}~\cite{toderici2015variable} in 2015 exploited recurrent neural networks for learned image compression, much progress has been made.
 Benefiting from the strong modeling capacity of deep networks, the performance of learned image compression has exceeded that of JPEG to BPG (HEVC Intra), and the performance gap is widening further.
 The milestones of learned image compression are summarized in Table~\ref{tab:sum}.
 Early works aim to search for possible architectures to apply transform coding with neural networks and propose end-to-end trainable solutions.
 Ball{\'e}~\textit{et al.}~\cite{balle2015density,balle2016optimization,balle2016end} proposes a learning-based framework with GDN nonlinearity embedded analysis and synthesis transforms for learned image compression, while Toderici ~\textit{et al.} utilize recurrent models for variable-rate learned compression~\cite{toderici2015variable,toderici2017full}.

 To make the network end-to-end trainable, the quantization component, which is not differentiable based on the definition, should be designed carefully and approximated by a differentiable process.
 Some works replace the true quantization with additive uniform noise~\cite{balle2016end,balle2018variational} while others use direct rounding in forwarding and back-propagate the gradient of $y=x$.
-In addition, Agustsson \textit{et al.}~\cite{agustsson2017soft} proposes replacing direct scalar quantization with soft-to-hard vector quantization, which makes the quantization smoother.
+In addition, Agustsson \textit{et al.}~\cite{agustsson2017soft} proposes replacing direct scalar quantization with soft-to-hard vector quantization to make the quantization smoother.
 Dumas \textit{et al.}~\cite{dumas2018autoencoder} designs a model that additionally learns the quantization parameters.
+As it is non-trivial to train a variational autoencoder~(VAE)~\cite{kingma2013auto} based model that incorporates quantization, advanced optimization techniques for image compression are still being extensively studied recently~\cite{yang2020improving}.

 When the compression network is trainable, the next issue is to efficiently reduce spatial redundancy in the image signal, where the transform is usually a critical part.
 Some take the form of a convolutional neural network (CNN), \textit{e.g.} GDN~\cite{balle2015density,balle2016end,balle2016optimization} or residual block with enhanced nonlinearity~\cite{theis2017lossy}.
+Some advanced convolutional architectures like attention module~\cite{cheng2020learned}, non-local networks~\cite{chen2019neural}, and invertible structures~\cite{ma2020end} have also been employed to improve the modeling capacity of the transforms.
 Others resort to a recurrent neural network (RNN) to infer latent representations progressively, which forms a scalable coding framework~\cite{toderici2015variable}.
 In each iteration, the network largely squeezes out the unnecessary bits in the latent representations.
 Therefore, the final representations are compact.